DevZen-net/devzen-tools/packages/logzen/readme.md

 # LogZen v1.0.0-alpha.2

-A radical and powerful but familiar **Logger**, with emphasis on Granularity & Context, Debugging BigApps & [Observability](https://en.wikipedia.org/wiki/Observability).
-Outputs anywhere, colorful inspected values, customizable Header and many more options.
-Written in TypeScript & extensively typed & tested (hint: [these docs are actually tests!](#md:logzen-documentation--tutorial--integration-tests-suite)).
+A radically powerful (yet familiar) **Logger**, with emphasis on Granularity & Context, Debugging BigApps & [Observability](https://en.wikipedia.org/wiki/Observability), but also beautiful output & configurability.

+Fully configurable, outputs anywhere (stdout, files etc), colorful inspected values or JSON or anything you want, customizable Headers with automatic timers & Date/Time plus many more context-aware cascading options.

+Written in TypeScript & extensively typed & tested (hint: [**these docs are actually tests!**](#md:logzen-documentation--tutorial--integration-tests-suite)).

+NOTE: Works/tested **only on nodejs** (maybe bun?), but browser/bun/whatever compatibility & testing coming in the future.

+NOTE: These docs are hosted at https://neozen.dev/logzen (OR locally with `$ npx npm-run-all docs:build docs:serve`)

 [Jump to Documentation & Examples](#md:chapters-outline)